Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Results

-Table \ref{tab:t1} summarizes all the global results obtained with different BERT models.
+Table \ref{tab:t1} summarizes all the results obtained with different BERT models.
 All these models have been extensively evaluated for their quality of embedded sentences.
 As can be seen, not all models lead to results superior to the baseline.
-A more in-depth analysis of the reasons why some models rank better than others remains a future work in progress.
+A more in-depth analysis of why some models considered can rank better than others remains a future work in progress.

+Table \ref{tab:t2} summarizes all the results obtained with different ELMo models.
+These models have undergone, once again, thorough assessments to determine the quality of the ELMo embeddings.
+No model surpasses the baseline in terms of results.

+Table \ref{tab:t3} summarizes all the results of different USE models.
+These models have been evaluated once more to assess the quality of the USE embeddings.
+The evaluations indicate that none of the models exceed the baseline in terms of performance, although the Large model achieves results very close to the baseline.

+Lastly, Table \ref{tab:t4} summarizes all the results obtained with different WSD models.
+The models were again evaluated to gauge the embedding's quality.
+The findings show that none of the models outperform the established baseline regarding outcomes.